NEUROENDOCRINE CANCER OF THE

 There are 2 key types of NEN:

-- NETs (neuroendocrine tumours) are called ‘well-differentiated’ and may be Grade 1, 2 or 3 (slow to rapid growth rate).
+- NETs (neuroendocrine tumours) are called ‘well-differentiated’ and tend to have a slow to moderate growth pattern.

-- NECs (neuroendocrine carcinomas) – are called ‘poorly differentiated’ and are usually Grade 3 (rapid growth rate.
+- NECs (neuroendocrine carcinomas) – are called ‘poorly differentiated’ and tend to grow rapidly.

 To simplify, we use the term NENs throughout this page.